-Summary Variant of Concern Omicron - Detected in 145 countries and dominating globally - Split into four lineages based on different mutational profiles: BA.1 (21K), BA.2 (21L), BA.3 (remains in 21M as does not meet requirements for new clade), B.1.1.529 (parent lineage, 21M) - New sub-lineage has been designated: BA.1.1.
-This contains lineage-defining BA.1.1 + spike:R346K - South Africa (detected in all provinces): - Dominated December sequencing data at 99% of genomes (n=1844/1864) - Limited sequence data for January shows continued dominance of Omicron (n=179/181) - BA.1 dominant in SA, with BA.2 increase recently observed and to be confirmed by additional data - BA.2 makes up 20% (n=29/144) of sequences in epiweek 53 of 2021, 22% (n=28/128) epiweek 1 of 2022, and 14% (n=5/35) sequences in epiweek 2. - Low frequency of previously circulating variants such as Delta and C.1.2 still detected in recent data
+- Variant of Concern Omicron - Detected in at least 145 countries and dominating globally - Split into five lineages based on different mutational profiles: BA.1 (21K), BA.1.1 (21K, BA.1+spike R346K), BA.2 (21L), BA.3 (remains in 21M as does not meet requirements for new clade), B.1.1.529 (parent lineage, 21M) - South Africa (detected in all provinces): - Dominated December sequencing data at 99% of genomes (n=2223/2243) - Sequence data for January shows continued dominance of Omicron (n=446/450) - BA.1 dominant in SA, with BA.2 increase recently observed and to be confirmed by additional data - BA.2 makes up 23% (n=104/450) of sequences in January. - BA.2 has increased in recent epiweeks in the Free State, Gauteng, KwaZulu-Natal, Limpopo and the Western Cape. - Low frequency of previously circulating variants such as Delta and C.1.2 still detected in recent data

+UNIVERSITY OF KWAZULU-NATAL

+EDCTP2 programme supported by the European Union"

+EDCTP

+This project (RIA2020EF-

-EDCTP This project (RIA2020EF-3030) is part of the EDCTP2 programme supported by the European Union" MATIONAL HEALTH University of Stellenbosch & NHLS Tygerberg Virology
+3030) is part of the

+University of Stellenbosch & NHLS Tygerberg Virology

-Susan Engelbrecht Wolfgang Preiser Gert van Zyl Tongai Maponga Bronwyn Kleinhans Shannon Wilson Karabo Phadu Tania Stander Kamela Mahlakwane Mathilda Claassen Diagnostic laboratory staff University of Cape Town, NHLS & Western Cape Government bealth
+Susan Engelbrecht Wolfgang Preiser Gert van Zyl Tongai Maponga Bronwyn Kleinhans Shannon Wilson Karabo Phadu Tania Stander Kamela Mahlakwane Mathilda Claassen Diagnostic laboratory staff